RSarathkumar/paktolusAssignment/READ.md

 # Selenium project to validate and submit a form

 ## Technical Stack:
-1. Selenium (Page object model)
+1. Automation framework : Selenium (Page object model)
-2. TestNG
+2. Test Management  : TestNG
+2. Build Management : Maven

 ### The project consists of following
 1. Landing the correct url loaded from a property file and verifying the landing of correct page.
 Headers are checked